anthonyjdella/cusomtized-jsonresume-theme-actual/README.md

 # Customized JSON Resume Theme: Actual

 🖼️ This is a slightly tweaked version of the [Actual theme](https://github.com/davcd/jsonresume-theme-actual).
 Tweaked to fit my design preferences.
+Published on NPM and GitHub Registry.

 <details>
   <summary>Click to expand README.md of the source repository!</summary>